 “No dad, I’m a big girl,” Shirley replied.

 “How ’bout you Shawn?”
 I had bathed Shawn almost all his life, but I was quite certain that if Shirley says no, he would also claim to be a big boy and follow suit.

 “No dad, I’m a big boy,” Shawn replied.

 You see?
 That’s why I called him the little Pharisee.

 “Uncle Mitchie, you are welcome!”
 Joan said, seemingly happy to have us around.

-“Hello Ndidi!”
+“Hello, Ndidi!”
 I called out as we walked into the living room.
 Ndidi’s taste for beauty was exceptional, and this could be seen all over her house.
-From the choice of colours, to the splendour of the furniture, the puzzling art works on display, it was really a beautiful house.
+From the choice of colors to the splendor of the furniture, the puzzling artworks on display, it was really a beautiful house.

 “Hello people!”
-Ndidi said as she walked into the parlour.
+Ndidi said as she walked into the parlor.